hQamonky/IRRemotePi/docs/Hardware Installation.md

 “Signal” is what goes to the GPIO pin.
 You have to use the GPIO13.

 ## GPIOs
-You must use the GPIO 12 for the transmitter and GPIO 13 for the receiver.
+You must use the GPIO13 for the receiver.
+For the transmitter, you can use any other GPIO pin.
+You will have to set the GPIO when you create a new device in the API.
+This ables you to connect several transmitter LEDs if you want to, but you can also use only one and set the same GPIO for every device that you create.
 Here are the pins on the Raspberry Pi:
 ![gpio](gpio.png)